goto40/mdsd/docs/develop.md

 Here, we describe how to develop and maintain the software.
 Also have a look at the [architecture](architecture.md).

-## Setup/Install for maintainance
+## Setup/Install for maintenance

 We provide a script `activate_env` to setup a virtual environment for python and CMake projects (C++).
-All software is installed in the `venv` directoroy created by the script. use `mycmake` instead of cmake to install any cmake project into the local environment.
+All software is installed in the `venv` directoroy created by the script. use `mycmake` instead of `cmake` to install any cmake project into the local environment.

-You can alternatively also install any of the projects in your system (not recommended for development).
+You can alternatively also install any of the projects directly into your system (not recommended for development).

 ## Unittests